• Email Outreach

 The price of Gmail sales tools ranges from free to over $150 per user per month.
 The right choice depends on your team's size, your sales process, and the specific problems you need to solve.
 Paying more doesn't always mean better results, especially if the tool is too complex for your team to adopt.
 The goal is to find the sweet spot that gives your reps the capabilities they need without adding friction to their day.

-What You Get with Free Tools
+What Can You Accomplish with a Free Tool?

 Free tools are a solid starting point for solo reps or founders handling sales themselves.
 They typically offer basic email tracking for a limited number of messages, a few email templates, and simple follow-up reminders.
 The main drawback is the lack of integration.
 You’re still manually logging activities in your CRM and switching between tabs for your calendar, email, and sales tools.
 This constant context-switching eats up valuable selling time.
 Free plans give you a taste of automation, but they don’t solve the core problem of a disconnected workflow.